Originally published 7/20/21, Updated on 5/16/25.

 Your employees probably don’t think twice about checking the batteries in their smoke detectors or scheduling their yearly physicals with their primary care physician.
 But what is it about the term “annual financial check-up” that makes folks run for the hills?

-For one, benefits and finances are stressful and confusing.
-For one, benefits and finances are stressful and confusing.
-About half of U.S. adults say it’s difficult to afford healthcare costs.
+For one, benefits and finances are stressful and confusing; 11% of U.S. adults cannot afford quality healthcare.
 And experts are predicting record increases in healthcare and prescription drug costs.
 So it all feels a bit daunting.

 Open enrollment is the perfect opportunity for employees to save themselves (and your company) money by making smarter benefits decisions.